 PSY 490 S -

 The goal of this course is to explore the fundamentals of neuroscience research.
 By reading classic academic articles in the field and current research, students will be able to follow the historical evolution of neuroscience research through to its evolving present state.
 We will build upon the knowledge of basic cellular mechanisms from BIO 151 and basic neuroscience from PSY 445.
 We will explore complex cellular mechanisms, functional and structural brain connectivity, network activation, and related behavioral correlates.
 We will gain expertise in many basic neuroscientific methods by testing hypotheses using neural network models, neuron and brain simulation software, neuro-imaging data analysis and connectivity software, and physiological data collection.
-Prerequisites: BIO 151 & PSY 445
+Prerequisites: PSY/BIO 445 and any S Tagged Course.

 PSY 495 -

 Active experiences involving psychology as a science or in psychology as a means to improving human welfare.
 Each psychology major is required to complete a minimum of two internship credits for graduation.
 A student can complete multiple internships but a maximum of six internship credits can be counted toward the psychology major.
 Students will contract with the Psychology Department internship director and the nature and extent of the contracted experience will determine the number of credits.
 Internships will be available in the following areas: Students will work in a setting offering psychological services.
 Prerequisites: consent of instructor.
 F/S

 GEL INTERNSHIP: COUNSELING